MRtrix3/mrtrix3/docs/reference/commands/mrconvert.rst

 Options for manipulating fundamental image properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-coord axis selection** retain data from the input image only at the coordinates specified in the selection along the specified axis.
+-  **-coord axis selection**  *(multiple uses permitted)* retain data from the input image only at the coordinates specified in the selection along the specified axis.
 The selection argument expects a number sequence, which can also include the 'end' keyword.

 -  **-vox sizes** change the voxel dimensions reported in the output image header